Q: When, or what season of the

 born in April and died in April believe He only ministered three

-years.
+even four.)
 The Gospel of John shows that Jesus ministered longer than

 that.
 Apostle John recorded a total of four Passovers